bmemartin/state2slack/README.md

   # The URL of Home Assistant.
   url:

-  # The access token for authentication.
+  # The long-lived access token for authentication.
-  token:
+  access_token:

   # The entity ID to trigger based on state.
   entity_id: